top of page

 • How & when will my print arrive?

 Our prints are safely rolled and packed in a sturdy postage tube for safe transport during delivery.
-They can take up to 3 weeks to arrive as each one is printed to order so it is in excellent condition.
-After printing it arrives at the studio for signing and packaging before it is shipped to your delivery address.
+They take around 2 weeks to arrive as each one is printed to order so it is in excellent condition.
+After printing, it arrives at the studio for signing and packaging before it is shipped to your delivery address.

 • How do I handle my print?